ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 ---

-I am a PhD student in Economic History at Université Saint-Louis -- Bruxelles and UCLouvain.
-My research looks at the determinants of long-run economic development.
-More specifically, my research focuses on law and economics, Malthusian dynamics, the First Industrial Revolution and long-run determinants of industrialisation.
+I am a PhD student in Economic History at Université Saint-Louis – Bruxelles and UCLouvain (Belgium).
+My research focus on the determinants and the evolution of economic development in a long-run perspective.
+More specifically, my research looks at the historical evolution of access to justice, Malthusian dynamics, the determinants of the First Industrial Revolution in France and the long-run impact of Cistercians presence.

-I am currently full-time teaching assistant at Université Saint-Louis -- Bruxelles.
-Prior to that, I obtain my Master at the Economics School of Louvain (UCLouvain, Belgium) in 2016.
+I am currently full-time teaching assistant at Université Saint-Louis – Bruxelles.
+Prior to that, I obtained my Master at the Economics School of Louvain (UCLouvain, Belgium) in 2016.

 **What's New?**